Erfan-ram/person-detection-PyQt-yolo/README.md

 ## Future Roadmap

 ### Planned Features
+- [x] Multiple detection confidence levels (High, Medium, Low)
 - [ ] Add facial recognition capability to identify unique individuals and track their presence over time
 - [ ] Generate detailed statistics and reports for each identified person
-- [ ] Full support for Windows operating systems with native camera drivers
+- [ ] Full support for Windows operating systems
 - [ ] Upgrade to newer YOLO versions for improved accuracy and performance
 - [ ] Simultaneous monitoring from multiple camera sources
 - [ ] Backup detection logs and statistics to cloud services
-- [ ] Remote monitoring and alert management through mobile application
 - [ ] Customizable notification rules based on person count, time of day, or specific individuals
-- [ ] Generate PDF reports and export data in various formats (CSV, JSON)
-- [ ] Configurable face blurring and data retention policies
 - [ ] Database integration for persistent storage